amirrocker/amirrocker/README.md

 - 👀 I’m interested in coding & development 4 the funky bunch
 - 🌱 I’m currently learning kotlin, rx and well, life I guess :)
 - 💞️ I’m looking to collaborate.
-- 📫 How to reach me: Xing or github pm
+- 📫 How to reach me: Xing or github

 <!---
 amirrocker/amirrocker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.